Introduced by Brian Corcoran, Managing Editor, Emmanuel Research Review

 Part Five: Christian Transparency: What would you say to a Muslim who might be watching this video?

-In this segment, panel participants emphasize the importance of being transparent about our identity as followers of Jesus.
-Paul Biswas speaks of being upfront about who we are (Followers of Jesus) and what we want to do (to bear witness to Him).
-Dave Kimball speaks about how there are individuals on both sides that may seek to broadly demonize the other side, and we are seeking to counter this.
+The panelists emphasize the importance of being transparent about our identity as followers of Jesus.
+Paul speaks of being upfront about who we are (followers of Jesus) and what we want to do (to bear witness to him).
+Dave speaks about how there are individuals on both sides that may seek to broadly demonize the other side, and we are seeking to counter this.
 The segment ends by asking each of the panel members to share a word with any Muslim friends who might be watching the video.

 Objections & Challenges to Christian Engagement with Muslims